 Here are 7 places to start with your creative business self development

 This one is the most important so I’ve put it first.
 It doesn’t matter how many blog posts and podcasts you read, until you do the thing you’re thinking about, you’ll never know.
 It might be trying a new creative technique or start teaching your craft, whatever it is, be brave and take action.
-Start that side-hustle you've been dreaming of, make that first product.
+Start that side-hustle you've been dreaming of, figure out that first product or service.

 Whatever you start doing today doesn’t have to be your thing forever, see it as a step along the way to learning more about the lifestyle and business you want to create.